marceldobehere/goofy-chat-app/readme.md

 ## How to use the website/app
-1. Go to the website (either hosted by me (not yet), by someone else or locally)
+1. Visit the client [here](https://marceldobehere.github.io/goofy-chat-app/full_client_side/).
+(Or open the full_client_side folder locally)
+2. Connect to a server.
+(Either host a local one, connect to mine (not hosting one yet), or join someone else's server)
-2. Read your number/id
+3. Read your number/id
-3. Add other people
+4. Add other people
-4. Chat with em
+5. Chat with em

 ## Controls